Pavan-Balusu/Customer_Churn_Analysis/README.md

 # Customer_Churn_Analysis
 # Power BI Analysis - Telecom Customer Churn

-This repository contains the Power BI analysis for telecom customer churn based on the provided dataset.
+This repository contains the analysis for telecom customer churn based on the provided dataset.
 The analysis aims to gain insights into customer demographics, service usage, financial data, and churn patterns.
-This README provides an overview of the project and how to access and use the Power BI report.
+This README provides an overview of the project.

 ## Dataset